bfackland/replica_dialog_generator/README.md

 # replica_dialog_generator

-**Auto-generate dialog audio files using the Replica Studios 'AI Voices' API.**
+**Auto-generate dialog audio files using the Replica Studios 'AI Voices' API using Rasa's responses.yml file format.**

 ## What does this do?
 Why would you want to use it?